tomjoht/documentation-theme-jekyll/doc_iterm_profiles.md

 ---
 title: iTerm profiles
 tags: [publishing]
-keywords:
-audience:
+keywords: iterm, terminal, build shortcuts, mac
-last_updated: May 13, 2015
+last_updated: August 12, 2015
-summary: "Set up profiles in iTerm to facilitate the build process.
+summary: "Set up profiles in iTerm to facilitate the build process with just a few clicks.
 This can make it a lot easier to quickly build multiple outputs."
 ---
 {% include linkrefs.html %}

+## About iTerm profiles

 When you're working with tech docs, a lot of times you're single sourcing multiple outputs.
 It can be a hassle to fire up each one of these outputs using the build files containing the shell scripts.
 Instead, it's easier to configure iTerm with profiles that initiate the scripts.